File IQ Installation for AWS EC2

 2. Click Remote Access.
 The Volume Remote Access Setting pane appears.

-3. Select the volumes you want to share; these should be the same volumes from the Volumes List section of the 1.
-Before you Begin section.
+3. Select the volumes that you want to share.
+These should match the Volumes in the Volumes List section in the 1.
+Before you Begin section above.

 4. Click Edit Volumes.
 The Edit Volume Remote Access Settings dialog box appears.